enbohm/envoy-tracing/README.md

 Open a browser and type http://127.0.0.1:16686 (Jeager UI)

 Notice that the front-proxy and my-service is part of the same trace.
-The external auth-service is not (but shows up as a standalone service)
+The external auth-service is not (but shows up as a standalone service see [JaegerUI](jaeger-service.png)

 Also notice that the curl-command prints headers, INCL. b3-trace headers.
-The log output from the auth-service does not print these headers since they are not propagated to the exteral auth-service.
+The log output from the auth-service does not print these headers since they are not propagated to the exteral auth-service see [screenshot](auth-service-logs.png)